supechicken/ChromeOS-AutoStart/README.md

 # ChromeOS-AutoStart
-### Run shell command at ChromeOS startup automatically without remounting root filesystem as read/write.
+### An extension for running shell command at ChromeOS startup automatically without remounting root filesystem as read/write.

 ## Install
 - Download archive of this repository and unzip it